NYUAppSec/appsec_hw2/README.md

 bugs lurking in the program.
 Although it is possible to get to a secure program by repeatedly finding and fixing bugs, it's a lot of work.

-Though this program may be salvagable in its current state, it would be better in this case to rewrite it from scratch, using proper style, using Django addons for security purposes, and sticking to using ORMs and avoiding reflected unfiltered user input to the users.
+Though this program may be salvageable in its current state, it would be better in this case to rewrite it from scratch, using proper style, using Django addons for security purposes, and sticking to using ORMs and avoiding reflected unfiltered user input to the users.
 The code as it exists now is difficult to read, and therefore difficult to fix.
-It also unecessarily uses home-brewed solutions for things that can be solved easily with common libraries or Django built-ins.
+It also unnecessarily uses home-brewed solutions for things that can be solved easily with common libraries or Django built-ins.
 This is certainly not code that you should seek to reproduce, or use as an example of good code.